ermouth/couchbox/README.md

 Lambda function receives doc as an argument and must call `resolve()` or `reject()` function in `.timeout` timeframe, or it is assumed rejected.
-Lambda is not allowed to return Promise for safety reasons: a wrapper Promise must be able to auto-reject on timeout, so it’s safer to instantiate Promise outside ddoc code.
+Lambda is not allowed to return Promise for safety reasons: a wrapper Promise must be able to auto-reject on timeout and handle uncaught error, so it’s safer to instantiate Promise outside lambda code.

 Lambdas have access to aux functions using `this._method` syntax, so aux functions look like extensions of the ddoc (in CouchDB query server `this` points to parent ddoc